The Silver Lining: Opportunities in Aging Asia

 A secondary effect of aging populations in Asia – and an opportunity for those countries that still have young populations – is that the number of workers available and willing to do labour-intensive jobs, such as manufacturing, will shrink.
 Japanese and Korean firms have already moved operations to Southeast Asian countries like Vietnam and Indonesia.
 As China transitions away from a manufacturing-based economy with pools of labourers willing to work for relatively low wages, countries like the Philippines and Bangladesh will benefit.

-Watch a video of the Golden Jasmine residence in Singapore.
+Watch a video (link is external) of the Golden Jasmine residence in Singapore.

 The boom in the healthcare industry will produce opportunities for Canadian companies to sell well-being products and services to Asia (see Figure 1).
 This includes, for example, vitamins and minerals, fitness and sports equipment, and training and services tailored to older populations.